How to Get Dried Glue Off Painted Wood?

 Step 1.
 Find out the glued part

-Once the problematic area has been sited, scrap the excess glue with your nails, a plastic spatula, or a scraper.
+Depending on the size of the problematic area, scrap the excess glue with your nails, a plastic spatula, or a scraper.
+Work slowly and carefully on the painted and waxed surface so that you do not damage the finish.

-Just in case, scrapping the glue does not work, you will need the products that can loosen it.
+Just in case, scrapping the glue does not work, you will need additional products that can loosen it.

-Start by trying cooking oil as it will not damage the wood if painted or varnished.
+Start by trying cooking oil as it will not damage the painted or varnished wood surface.

-Apply a bit of vegetable oil on a rag and rub over the sticky glue residue vigorously in circular motions.
+• Apply a bit of vegetable oil on a rag

-Using white vinegar is another good method that can help loosen the dried glue on the painted wood surfaces.
+Using white vinegar is also a great method to loosen the dried glue on your painted furniture or hardwood floors.

 • Dip a soft cloth in white vinegar

-• Gently dab over the glue stain for few minutes
+• Gently dab over the glue stain for a few minutes

 • Wipe out the loosened residue with a wet sponge

-Using heat (hairdryer) is another very effective technique to loosen the dried wood glue on the finished painted surface.
+Using heat (hairdryer) is another very effective technique to loosen the old and dried-out wood glue on the finished painted surface.

 • Turn on your hair dryer and set it on the lowest level